carvel-dev/carvel/site/content/kapp/docs/develop/apply.md

 `kapp.k14s.io/exists` will ensure that resource exists in Kubernetes.
 It will not be considered to be part of the app (not labeled).

-If the resource is not present already, then kapp uses the `exists` operation and ensures that the resource exists in Kubernetes.
+If the resource is not present already, then kapp uses the `exists` operation and assert that the resource exists in Kubernetes.

 If the resource already exists, kapp does not perform any operation on it (the `noop` operation is used).